 Before her death, Dickinson asked her sister to burn all her papers.
-She had no desire to publishing or letting others see her poems.
+She had no desire to publish or let others see her poems.
 But what a shame that would have been.
 The world would have been a less beautiful place.

 Tell all the Truth but Tell it Slant

-The general meaning of Tell all the Truth but Tell it Slant is about the power of truth and how it can turn into a destructive force, too difficult to handle.
+The general meaning of Tell All the Truth but Tell It Slant is about the power of truth and how it can turn into a destructive force, too difficult to handle.
 However, this isn’t the only meaning of the poem.
-People have pointed out some sub-meaning of the poems which I’ll be discussing.
+People have pointed out some sub-meaning of the poem which I’ll be discussing.

 Dickinson compares truth with lightning.
 This serves two purposes.
-First, truth is enlightening, it shed light on the darkness and similar to lighting, it is very bright.
+First, truth is enlightening, it sheds light on the darkness, and similar to lighting, it is very bright.
 Lightning brightens up the dark sky, albeit for a moment.
-The second purpose is it shows the power and internality of lightning are similar to that of straight-forward truth.
+The second purpose is, it shows that the power and internality of lightning are similar to that of straight-forward truth.
 While it is enlightening, it will be destructive and blinding.